Frequently Asked Questions

 I am interested to develop a PRO-CTCAE language translation.
 What permission is required to do that?

-PRO-CTCAE is currently available in 14 languages including English, Spanish, German, Italian, Danish, Japanese, Korean, Czech, French (for Canada), French (for France, Belgium, Switzerland), Greek, Hungarian, Polish, and Russian.
-Additional translations are in development (including Chinese [Simplified and Traditional], Dutch-Flemish, Malay, Portuguese, Romanian, Turkish), and will be posted upon completion.
+PRO-CTCAE is currently available in 18 languages including English, Chinese (Traditional), Czech, Danish, Dutch (for Belgium and the Netherlands), French (for Canada), French (for France, Belgium, Switzerland), German, Greek, Hungarian, Italian, Japanese, Korean, Polish, Portuguese (for Brazil), Portuguese (for Portugal), Russian, and Spanish.
+Additional translations are in development (including Simplified Chinese, Malay, Romanian, and Turkish), and will be posted upon completion.